yavuzkaymak/argo-demo-1/README.md

 An image is found in dockerhub

-docker run -rm -it vizgen/argo
+docker run -rm -it -v path/to/mykubeconfig:./kube vizgen/argo

+Better way would be building your own image.

 ### Usage Python Way